story-ai/story-ai.github.io/index.md

       filled: true
       text:
         - >-
-          Story was designed with the huge diversity of learners in mind: people of all ages, geographies and learning styles.
-Using diagnostic assessments alongside CENTURY Tech’s AI allows course delivery to be uniquely tailored.
-Each individual can now expand their skill set at their pace.
+          We’ve designed Story for every learner; no matter your age, place or learning style.
+It doesn’t matter what level you start at, we’ll do a diagnostic to understand where you are and then CENTURY’s artificial intelligence will tailor your course to suit you.
         - >-
-          At launch, Story will offer a suite of GCSE courses covering all core subjects.
-Our content roadmap includes; English as a Foreign Language (EFL), soft skills subjects, vocational qualifications and Nanodegrees.
+          Right now we have courses in Cryptocurrency, GCSE Maths and GCSE English, and we will shortly be releasing a full suite of GCSE courses that cover the core subjects.
+Our roadmap includes Vocational qualifications, Soft Skills, Nanodegrees and English as a Foreign Language (EFL).
       image:
         alignment: left
         url: /img/Laptop.svg